 WIAA/Seattle Times state athletes of the week

-Athletes of the Week for May 22-28, selected from nominations by athletic directors.
+State Athletes of the Week for May 15-21, chosen from nominations by athletic directors.

-Marcus Dickson, White River track and field: Dickson, a junior, swept the boys 800 and 1,600 meters at the state meet.
+Marcus Vanderholm, Manson track and field: Vanderholm, a junior, swept the 1,600 and 3,200 at the district meet.

-The WIAA/Seattle Times State Athletes of the Week are selected by the Washington Interscholastic Activities Association and The Seattle Times from nominations by athletic directors.
+State Athletes of the Week are selected by the WIAA and The Seattle Times from nominations by athletic directors.